Eriana Blanco Shows Off Incredible Bod In Black Bikini On Instagram

 “9.9/10, with a smile – it would take the world down,” raved a social media user.

-In addition, Eriana posted another bikini pic a couple of days ago, that time rocking another thong bikini.
-Her top was an off-the-shoulder bandeau-style with sleeves and her thong bottoms left her booty on show.
+In addition, Eriana posted another swimwear pic a couple of days ago, that time rocking another thong bikini.
+She wore an off-the-shoulder bandeau-style with sleeves, putting her booty on display with her thong bottoms.
 The post was a selfie that the model took with one hand, partially obscuring the bottom half of her face with her phone.
-She stood in between two beds with her back angled towards the camera and an orange-and-white painting could be seen behind her.
+She stood in between two beds with her back angled towards the camera, with an orange-and-white painting also visible behind her.